TITLE 77: PUBLIC HEALTH

 Section 640.30 Perinatal Advisory Committee

-a) The Perinatal Advisory Committee is an advisory body to the Department in matters pertaining to the regionalization of perinatal health care.
+a) The Perinatal Advisory Committee (PAC) is an advisory body to the Department in matters pertaining to the regionalization of perinatal health care.
 The purpose is to advise the Department on the establishment and implementation of policy.

-3) methods to seek a better understanding and wider support of regionalized perinatal health care within the local community;
+3) Methods to seek a better understanding and wider support of regionalized perinatal health care within the local community;

-4) coordinating and organizing regional networks or systems of perinatal health care;
+4) Coordinating and organizing regional networks or systems of perinatal health care;

-5) policies relating to planning, operating and maintaining regional networks or systems of perinatal health care;
+5) Policies relating to planning, operating and maintaining regional networks or systems of perinatal health care;

-7) maternity hospitals seeking designation or redesignation as described in Sections 640.40 through 640.70.
+7) Hospitals seeking designation or redesignation as described in Sections 640.40 through 640.70.

 1) Members

-A) Ten licensed physicians;
+A) 10 physicians;

 B) Three hospital administrators;